 - Often there is no contractual dispute.
 The customer simply refuses to pay or is unable to pay.

-- If you sue and the debtor goes bankrupt or into liquidation in the meantime, you will probably end up paying your own legal costs, adding to what you have lost.
+- If you sue and in the meantime the debtor goes bankrupt or into liquidation, you will probably end up paying your own legal costs, adding to what you have lost.

 Contractual disputes can become extremely complicated